 The emperor presided here over cabinet meetings in this room.
 He ruled the Austro-Hungarian Empire, so Hungarians sat at these meetings.
 The paintings on the wall show the military defeat of a popular Hungarian uprising…not too subtle.

-[46 ] Frans Josef nurtured an image of being spartan and a very hard worker — this is his famous no-frills iron bed and portable washstand.
-While he had a typical emperor's share of mistresses, his dresser was always well-stocked with portraits of his wife, the Empress Elisabeth…or Sisi.
+Franz Josef nurtured an image of being Spartan and a very hard worker — this is his famous no-frills iron bed and portable washstand.
+While he had a typical emperor's share of mistresses, his dresser was always well-stocked with portraits of his wife, the Empress Elisabeth…or "Sisi."

 Here in her bedroom, servants worked two hours a day on Sisi's famous hair.
 She'd exercise on this.
 Her bathroom was equipped with a huge tub — the finest anywhere — which rested on the first linoleum floor in Vienna…installed in 1888.

 In spite of severe dieting and fanatic exercise, age took its toll.
-After turning 30, she allowed no more portraits to be painted and was seen in public only behind a delicate fan.
-In 1898, while visiting Geneva, in Switzerland, Empress Elizabeth was assassinated by an Italian anarchist.
-Sisi has often been compared to Princess Diana because of her beauty, bittersweet life, and tragic death.
+After turning 30, she allowed no more portraits and was seen in public only behind a gentle fan.
+In 1898, while visiting Geneva, in Switzerland, Empress Elisabeth was assassinated by an Italian anarchist.
+Sisi's often been compared with Princess Diana because of her beauty, her bittersweet life, and her tragic death.

-When you visit Vienna, it's easy to get caught up in the growing legend of Empress Elizabeth.
+When you visit Vienna, it's easy to get caught up in the growing legend of Empress Elisabeth.